-- For more details, refer to the section 3.5.2 Using Servers Center in this user manual. - The wireless router works with most USB HDDs/Flash disks and supports read-write access for FAT16, FAT32, NTFS, and HFS+.
+- For more details, refer to the section 3.6.2 Using Servers Center in this user manual. - The wireless router works with most USB HDDs/Flash disks (up to 2TB size) and supports read-write access for FAT16, FAT32, EXT2, EXT3, and NTFS.